-Parliament's monsoon session likely to be cut short, may end by mid-next week
+Parliament's monsoon session likely to be cut short as ministers, MPs test coronavirus positive

 New Delhi Sep 19: The ongoing monsoon session of Parliament is likely to be curtailed and may end by the middle of next week in view of the threat of the COVID-19 spread among parliamentarians.